-I came across My Inbox Pro while reviewing a program called Guaranteed Email System, which is also known as GIM System.
+I came across My Inbox Pro while looking into a different program called Guaranteed Email System, which is also known as GIM System.
 Both of which are known scams.

 The reason I decided to look into My Inbox Pro, is because this is the underlying service these programs (and many others) use to SPAM people with.